 terraform init -reconfigure \ -backend-config=dynamodb_table=<lock table name> \ -backend-config=encrypt=true \ -backend-config=key=config/foo/bar.tfstate \ -backend-config=region=<region name> \ -backend-config=bucket=<state bucket name> \ -backend-config=skip_region_validation=true \ -backend-config=skip_credentials_validation=true

 Terrawrap configures the backend by looking for

-options are supported.
-See the Terraform S3 backend documentation for information about each option.
+gcs are supported.
+See the relevant Terraform documentation for the options available

 backends: s3: region: role_arn: bucket: dynamodb_table: